Elango-Sagravia/alt-news/outstatic/content/articles/everything-you-need-to-know-about-carbon-credits-market.md

   ![](/images/a7-E0OT.jpg)

-  *source- A graphic representation of compliance market emissions trading system via cap-and-trade.
+  *source-A graphic representation of compliance market emissions trading system via cap-and-trade.
 Source: [https://carboncredits.com/who-certifies-carbon-credits/](https://carboncredits.com/who-certifies-carbon-credits/)*

   To illustrate, imagine that country X sets an annual CO2 emission limit, let’s say 100 tons, for companies in the energy sector.
 Now consider two companies, Company A produces electricity by burning coal and emits 150 tons of CO2 annually.
 Company B produces electricity using wind turbines and emits only 50 tons of CO2 annually. \
   \
   Since Company B emits less than its limit, it holds 50 surplus carbon credits.
 These credits can be sold to companies like Company A, which exceeds its cap or can be stored for future use.

   Meanwhile, Company A faces a challenge, it has exceeded its limit and has two options.
 It can buy carbon credits from Company B, or offset its emissions through climate-friendly projects or switch to cleaner technologies.
 This is the essence of cap-and-trade.

 - **Voluntary market**

   The voluntary market on the other hand is a completely different ballgame.
 The goals remains the same; to reduce or eliminate carbon emissions to fight climate change.
 However, the voluntary market operates without regulatory mandates. **Compliance markets are regulated by governments.** In these markets, carbon credits are issued by governments and bought and sold only among organizations.